UK Business Hero –

 These webinars provided key training to teaching staff, supporting them to make all of their lessons and resources available for the purpose of home-schooling.
 Approximately 1,200 teachers from around the world attended these webinars and received training from our award-winning consultants.
 Subsequently, the team have further adapted their services for the reopening of schools; including virtual sessions, technical audits and continued online learning provisions.

-Hi-impact’s in-house media team, who work with both business and education clients, were quickly in demand to support clients to find a digital method of communicating with their customers.
+hi-impact’s in-house creative team, who work with both business and education clients, were quickly in demand to support clients to find a digital method of communicating with their customers.

 Numerous businesses contacted hi-impact for videos, infographics and virtual tours – a notable client being Nuffield Health for whom hi-impact generated a virtual tour, showcasing their gyms with social distancing measures in place.
 This virtual tour was shared with all of their UK clients as part of their re-opening strategy, and is now a central feature on their website.